SoundMotives/AceBook/README.md

 # Acebook Group Project

-Acebook was a Makers Group project working on an existing application, a Facebook clone.
+Acebook was a Makers group project working on an existing application, a Facebook clone.

 Below is the documentation provided for the starter project, which will also work for you, should you want to run the program locally.